ibrahima1289/kura-labs-academy/certifications/comptia-linux+ (XKO-004)/README.md

 ### 1.0 Hardware and System Configuration 21%

-1. System Hardware: Linux Boot Process
+1.1 System Hardware: Linux Boot Process

    * Firmware: Excecute code in the BIOS/UEFI; firmware execute bootloader (grub2) code on drive.
    * Bootloader: Bootloader reads its configuration file; executes the kernel.
    * Kernel: Kernel loads the RAMDisk into RAM.
    * Initialization: systemd is started.

+1.2 Disk Systems:

 ### 2.0 System Operation and Maintenance 26%

+2.1 Manage Users and Software:

+2.2 Files: Create, Modify and Redirect

 ### 3.0 Security 19%